The Stray (Harrogate): History

 The area of the Stray was historically part of the Forest of Knaresborough, a royal hunting forest which passed into the hands of John of Gaunt, Duke of Lancaster, in 1369.
 The forest remained in the hands of the Duchy of Lancaster, which still owns the freehold of the Stray.
 By the 18th century the forest had long outlived its original purpose, and the spa town of Harrogate was growing within the forest.
 The Duchy became concerned at illegal encroachments on its land, and considered enclosure of the forest.
-The Duchy commissioned a survey in 1767, which resulted in an Act of Enclosure in 1770.
+The duchy commissioned a survey in 1767, which resulted in an inclosure act, the Forest of Knaresborough Inclosure Act 1770 (10 Geo.
+3. c.
+94 Pr.).
 The commissioners' subsequent survey recognised the value of the unenclosed land which gave visitors unhindered access to the various mineral springs around Harrogate, and their Great Award of 1778 set aside two hundred acres to be forever unenclosed.
-The Award ensured public right of access to the land linking the wells and dedicating a long stretch of land for those seeking the cure to walk and exercise in.
+The award ensured public right of access to the land linking the wells and dedicating a long stretch of land for those seeking the cure to walk and exercise in.

-The Award allotted grazing rights (or "gates") on the unenclosed land, so that animals on the 200 acres were free to stray without tether, giving rise to the popular name for the land, the Stray (a term used elsewhere in Yorkshire for unenclosed land, such as at York and Redcar).
+The award allotted grazing rights (or "gates") on the unenclosed land, so that animals on the 200 acres were free to stray without tether, giving rise to the popular name for the land, the Stray (a term used elsewhere in Yorkshire for unenclosed land, such as at York and Redcar).

 Neither the Act of Enclosure nor the Award made any provision for ongoing management of the Stray.
-In 1841 a new Act of Parliament, the Harrogate Improvement Act, established a committee of Stray gate owners, but in practice this enabled the gate owners to generate income from renting parts of the Stray for purposes other than grazing animals.
-In 1884 Harrogate was incorporated as a municipal borough, and the new corporation negotiated the purchase of the gates.
-A further Act of Parliament in 1893 required the corporation to maintain the Stray as a public open space.
+In 1841, a new act of Parliament, the Harrogate Improvement Act 1841 (4 & 5 Vict. c. xvi), established a committee of Stray gate owners, but in practice this enabled the gate owners to generate income from renting parts of the Stray for purposes other than grazing animals.
+In 1884, Harrogate was incorporated as a municipal borough, and the new corporation negotiated the purchase of the gates.
+A further act of Parliament, the Harrogate Corporation Act 1893 (56 & 57 Vict. c. ccix) required the corporation to maintain the Stray as a public open space.